 - Leverage ratio put feature.
 The Series B Preferred Stock included a redemption option based on a leverage ratio threshold that provided the preferred holder the option to convert the Series B Preferred Stock to a variable number of shares of common stock at a discount to the then fair value of our common stock.
 The conversion feature was considered a redemption right at a premium which was not clearly and closely related to the debt host.
 The conversion feature was terminated upon redemption of the Series B Preferred Stock in March 2021. - Dividends withholding.
 The Series B Preferred Stock bore a feature that could require us to make an effective distribution to purchasers which is indexed to the tax rate of the purchasers.
 This distribution would be partially offset by an adjustment to the redemption price and/or conversion rate.
 The dividends withholding feature was not clearly and closely related to the debt host.
 Upon redemption of the Series B Preferred Stock in March 2021, we made a net cash distribution of \$3.0 million to settle this withholding feature after effectively receiving a \$1.0 million offset from the purchasers upon redemption of the Series B Preferred Stock. - Warrants.
-The warrants issued with the Series B Preferred Stock (the "2019 Warrants") are exercisable, in full or in part, at any time prior to December 11, 2026.
+In conjunction with our placement of the Series B Preferred Stock, we issued detachable warrants to purchase up to 1.5 million shares of our common stock (the "2019 Warrants"), which are exercisable, in full or in part, at any time prior to December 11, 2026.
 The original exercise price was \$12.00 per share, subject to anti-dilution adjustments in the event of future below market issuances, stock splits, stock dividends, combinations or similar events.
 The issuance of the 2021 Warrants resulted in an adjusted exercise price of \$11.49 per share for the 2019 Warrants because the new warrants have an exercise price below market value.